cloudmesh/classes/docs/source/overview.rst

 The classes are published online.
-Residential students at Indiana University will participate in a discussion taking place at the following times dependent on which class you are in:
+Residential students at Indiana University will participate in a discussion taking place at the following time:

-* INFO-I 523: Fridays 09:30am - 10:45am EST, I2 150
+* Fridays 09:30am - 10:45am EST, I2 150
-* ENGR-E 599: Fridays 01:00pm - 02:15pm EST, Research Center Room 151E

-* For the 100% online students a time will be determined
+For the 100% online students a time will be determined, but we will start with the office hour times.

 Office Hours